docknetwork/crypto/proof_system/README.md

   a Pedersen commitment.
 - test `verifier_local_linkability` shows how a verifier can link separate proofs from a prover (with prover's permission) and assign a unique identifier to the prover without learning any message from the BBS+ signature.
-  Also this identifier cannot be linked across different verifiers (intentional by the prover).
+  Also, this identifier cannot be linked across different verifiers (intentional by the prover).
 - test `pok_of_bbs_plus_sig_and_bounded_message` shows proving knowledge of a BBS+ signature and that a specific message satisfies some upper and lower bounds i.e. min <= signed message <= max.
 This is a range proof.
+- test `pok_of_bbs_plus_sig_and_verifiable_encryption_using_saver` shows how to verifiably encrypt a message signed with BBS+ and using SAVER protocol such that the verifier cannot decrypt it but still ensure that it is encrypted correctly for the specified decryptor.
-- test `pok_of_bbs_plus_sig_and_verifiable_encryption` shows how to verifiably encrypt a message signed with BBS+ such that the verifier cannot decrypt it but still ensure that it is encrypted correctly for the specified decryptor.
+- test `pok_of_bbs_plus_sig_and_verifiable_encryption_using_tz21` shows how to verifiably encrypt a message signed with BBS+ and using TZ21 protocol such that the verifier cannot decrypt it but still ensure that it is encrypted correctly for the specified decryptor.
 - test `pok_of_bbs_plus_sig_with_reusing_setup_params` shows proving knowledge of several BBS+ signatures using [`SetupParams`]s.
 Here the same signers are used in multiple signatures thus their public params can be put as a variant of enum [`SetupParams`].
-Similarly test `pok_of_knowledge_in_pedersen_commitment_and_equality_with_commitment_key_reuse` shows use of [`SetupParams`] when the same commitment key is reused in several commitments and test `pok_of_bbs_plus_sig_and_verifiable_encryption_of_many_messages` shows use of [`SetupParams`] when several messages are used in verifiable encryption for the same decryptor.
+Similarly test `pok_of_knowledge_in_pedersen_commitment_and_equality_with_commitment_key_reuse` shows use of [`SetupParams`] when the same commitment key is reused in several commitments and test `pok_of_bbs_plus_sig_and_verifiable_encryption_of_many_messages_using_saver` shows use of [`SetupParams`] when several messages are used in verifiable encryption for the same decryptor.
 - For R1CS/Circom, see various tests like using less than, not-equals comparison operators on messages signed with BBS+, proving that the preimage of an MiMC hash is the message signed with BBS+, sum of certain signed messages (from same or different signatures) is bounded by a given value, etc [here](tests/r1cs).
 The Circom compiler output and circuits are [here](tests/r1cs/circom).
   The circuits were compiled and tested for BLS12-381 curve.

-*Note*: This design is largely inspired from my work at Hyperledger Ursa.
+*Note*: This design is inspired from my work at Hyperledger Ursa.

 *Note*: The design is tentative and will likely change as more protocols are integrated.

 [`Statement`]: https://docs.rs/proof_system/latest/proof_system/statement/enum.Statement.html
 [`MetaStatement`]: https://docs.rs/proof_system/latest/proof_system/meta_statement/enum.MetaStatement.html